-We were the only single people at the orphanage, so we would sit together in the evenings and we quickly got to know each other, the rest is history and we got married in Kenya in 2002.
+Selina and I were the only single persons in this children's home and because we often sat together in the evenings, we quickly got to know each other better.
+The rest is history and in 2002 we got married in Kenya.

 After our wedding we decided to start our own project for street children in Kisumu.
 Without money, but with a lot of faith that can move mountains, we signed a sales contract and bought a large area outside of Kisumu.
 We called ourselves Foundation of Salvation and Restoration Ministry, or FOSAR Ministry for short.

-- Planting churches in remote areas, and to provide the possibility for churches to merge and work with us
+• Establish churches in remote areas and allow churches to join us and work among us